-Newcastle District Cricket Umpires Association is looking for interested persons who wish to become Umpires in the Association.
-Past Players and Officials are also encouraged to apply.
+Newcastle District Cricket Umpires Inc. is looking for interested persons who wish to join a Progressive Umpires Association.
+Past Players and Officials (Male or Female) are encouraged to apply.

-A Full Training course will be held over the Weekend of Saturday 21st May and Sunday 22nd May 2016.
-The venue is TBA.
+A Full Training course will be held over the weekend of Saturday 10th Sept and Sunday 11th Sept 2016.

 WHO WE ARE

 The Newcastle District Cricket Umpires Association Inc. (NDCUA) umpire in the Newcastle District Cricket Association (NDCA) competition since 13th October 1920.

 Currently this includes 2 Day matches, 1 Day 50 over games and the T20 format.The NDCUA also provides umpires for school matches and Junior Representative fixtures.